botchway44/CS5100-hypersudoku-solver/Readme.md

 ### Caveats and Additional Constraints

-- **Hyper HyperSudoku Support:** Unlike standard HyperSudoku, Hyper HyperSudoku includes four additional 3x3 regions that must also contain all digits from 1 to 9 without repetition.
+- **HyperSudoku Support:** Unlike standard Sudoku, HyperSudoku includes four additional 3x3 regions that must also contain all digits from 1 to 9 without repetition.
 The solver accommodates these extra constraints by dynamically adjusting the exact cover matrix based on provided hyper box positions.

-- **Dynamic Hyper Boxes:** Users can define the positions of hyper boxes, allowing flexibility in solving various HyperSudoku variants that incorporate different additional regions.
+- **Dynamic Hyper Boxes:** Users can define the positions of hyper boxes, allowing flexibility in solving various Sudoku variants that incorporate different additional regions.

 ### Visualization